-The bill would contain a severability clause for provisions in this section, but it would not apply to the confidentiality and privileged nature of CGAD-related documents held by the Department.
+The bill contains a severability clause for provisions in this section, but it does not apply to the confidentiality and privileged nature of CGAD-related documents held by the Department.

-Service Contracts [Section 3]
+Service Contracts

-The bill would amend the Insurance Code to exempt the marketing and sale of certain service contracts from regulation by the Department by expanding the definition of "service contract" to specify the term could also include additional provisions for incidental payment of indemnity under limited circumstances, including, but not limited to, towing, rental, and emergency road services.
+The bill amends the Insurance Code to exempt the marketing and sale of certain service contracts from regulation by the Department by expanding the definition of "service contract" to specify the term can also include additional provisions for incidental payment of indemnity under limited circumstances, including, but not limited to, towing, rental, and emergency road services.

-The bill would further specify "service contract" could include, but not be limited to, a contract that offers any one or more of the following services:
+The bill further specifies "service contract" could include, but would not be limited to, a contract that offers any one or more of the following services:

-Repair or replacement of tires or wheels on a motor vehicle damaged as a result of coming into contact with road hazards;

-- "Road hazard" would mean a hazard encountered while driving a motor vehicle, including, but not limited to, potholes, rocks, wood debris, metal parts, glass, plastics, curbs, or composite scraps; - Removal of dents, dings, or creases on a motor vehicle that can be repaired using the process of paintless dent removal without affecting the existing paint finish and without replacing body panels, sanding, bonding, or painting; and - Replacement of a motor vehicle key or key-fob in the event the key or key-fob becomes inoperable or is lost or stolen.
+- Repair or replacement of tires or wheels on a motor vehicle damaged as a result of coming into contact with road hazards; - "Road hazard" means a hazard encountered while driving a motor vehicle, including, but not limited to, potholes, rocks, wood debris, metal parts, glass, plastics, curbs, or composite scraps; - Removal of dents, dings, or creases on a motor vehicle that can be repaired using the process of paintless dent removal without affecting the existing paint finish and without replacing body panels, sanding, bonding, or painting; and - Replacement of a motor vehicle key or key-fob in the event the key or key-fob becomes inoperable or is lost or stolen.

-Credit for Reinsurance [Section 4]
+Credit for Reinsurance

-The bill would specify the requirements for reinsurance credit on and after January 1, 2018.
-A domestic ceding insurer would be permitted a credit for reinsurance, as either an asset or a reduction from liability on account of reinsurance, ceded to an assuming insurer under certain conditions.
-The bill would further specify credit for reinsurance ceded to a certified reinsurer would be limited to reinsurance contracts entered or renewed on or after the effective date of the certification of the assuming insurer by the Commissioner.
+The bill specifies the requirements for reinsurance credit on and after January 1, 2018.
+A domestic ceding insurer is permitted a credit for reinsurance, as either an asset or a reduction from liability on account of reinsurance, ceded to an assuming insurer under certain conditions.
+The bill further specifies credit for reinsurance ceded to a certified reinsurer is limited to reinsurance contracts entered or renewed on or after the effective date of the certification of the assuming insurer by the Commissioner.